 - #4.2.5.3 An anti-vacuum valve and a non-return valve may be installed at the draw-off point in lieu of a water storage tank for preventing back syphonage when the potential hazard of water contamination is relatively low.
-'Section B Irrigation' of Table 4.2.5.2.1 shall be referred for relevant usages. - #4.2.5.4 Draw-off tap that is freely accessible by the general public should be kept under lock and key. - #4.2.5.5 Installation of water points for internal cleansing of open yards and for other miscellaneous domestic purposes in private houses of bungalow type or the like can be permitted as part of the domestic supply.
+'Section B Irrigation' of Table 4.2.5.2.1 shall be referred for relevant usages. - #4.2.5.4 Draw-off tap that is freely accessible by the general public should be kept under lock and key. - #4.2.5.4a If an automatic irrigation system is used, off-tank supply is required. - #4.2.5.5 Installation of water points for internal cleansing of open yards and for other miscellaneous domestic purposes in private houses of bungalow type or the like can be permitted as part of the domestic supply.
 This will not be taken as a concessionary supply.
+It is not necessary to install any receptacle for this type of water points.